jdh4/running_gromacs/02_installation/README.md

 make install
 ```

-Make two versions for Della: avx2 and avx512 if results say so
+Make two versions for Della: avx2 and avx512 if results say so;
+#SBATCH --exclude=della-r4c1n[1-16]

 ## Perseus